cyruszzhou/personalized_classifier_tryout/roadmap.md

 - **Rule Extraction:** Use formal reasoning and ILP techniques to derive potential rules that determine the groupings of sensitive files.
 Generate a pool of rules and select the most effective ones using an appropriate metric, like information entropy.

-- **Validation:** Validate these rules on a separate validation set of users to test their accuracy and generalizability.
+- **Validation and Initial Weights Assignment:** Validate these rules on a separate validation set of users to test their accuracy and generalizability.
+Similar to the process in Individual Sensitive File Detection, this process also serves to assign initial weights to the rules.
 As with the Individual Sensitive File Detection section, consider splitting the original user study data into training and validation sets.

 ## B. Reinforcement Learning Phase